rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

    PASSWD=$(az ad app credential reset --id $APPID --query password -o tsv)
    ```
 > **Note**
-> The password generated with above command is supposed to be valid for one year and you may want to change that by adding either and end date via
+> The password generated with above command is by default valid for one year and you may want to change that by adding either and end date via
 > `--end-date` or set validity in years with `--years`.
 > For details consult the [documentation](https://docs.microsoft.com/en-us/cli/azure/ad/app/credential?view=azure-cli-latest#az-ad-app-credential-reset)